fcolavecchia/fp-course-public/README.md

 and you are good to go.

-> I have found instructions on how to build .NET in Binder [here](https://www.macivortech.com/blog/how-to-run-dotnet-on-binder/) and copied config files from [here](https://github.com/oddrationale/AdventOfCode2021FSharp/tree/main/.binder), updated to .NET 7.
+> (*) I have found instructions on how to build .NET in Binder [here](https://www.macivortech.com/blog/how-to-run-dotnet-on-binder/) and copied config files from [here](https://github.com/oddrationale/AdventOfCode2021FSharp/tree/main/.binder), updated to .NET 7.
+>
+#### Fork it!

+You can keep your own copy of this repo by forking it.
+Following the instructions above, you can make all the code editable in your own repo, using binder.

 ### Installing polyglot notebooks

-To install the .NET interactive with Jupyer Notebooks, follow the instructions [here](https://github.com/dotnet/interactive/blob/main/docs/NotebookswithJupyter.md).
+If you want to experience the notebooks at your own computer, fork it and install the polyglot notebooks, follow the instructions [here](https://github.com/dotnet/interactive/blob/main/docs/NotebookswithJupyter.md).